Levitation (band): Rough Trade and Need for Not

 Following the release of Coterie, the band left Ultimate and signed to Rough Trade.
 They also signed to EMI in Germany and Festival Records in Australia, along with Capitol Records in North and South America.
 They released "World Around", their first single for the label in February 1992 which reached the top five in the UK Indie Chart.

 Leviation were kicked off another tour after just three gigs, supporting The Fall.
 The Fall's frontman Mark E Smith reportedly took exception to the amount of time the band took to sound check and how much dry ice they used during their set.
 Smith allegedly called the band "a bunch of fucking poofs".

-The band released their debut album, Need for Not on 4 May 1992 (the adverts for the album proclaiming "May the Fourth be with you").
+The band released their debut album, Need for Not on 4 May 1992, and the slogan "May the Fourth be with you" was used in advertising.
 Throughout the summer the band toured with Cardiacs, and performed at Reading Festival.
 The band didn't tour the album in the US as Bickers refused to go, with O'Keefe commenting that "Terry was acutely paranoid of America and failed to join us in New York and started to be a real drag".
 He described the moment as "the exact point at which the dynamic changed irreparably".